Traclethao/Traclethao/README.md

 # Hi there 👋
 I am Trac Le Thao.
 I was born in 2001.
-I just graduated from HCMC University of technology and Education with a degree in Industrial Management.
-My industry trains 4 domains: production, product quality, human resources and marketing.
-I want to be a data analyst.
+I just graduated from HCMC University of Technology and Education with a bachelor of Industrial Management.
 You can contact me via:

   Phone: 0944 470 878